BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

 <p>
     Relevant to the Watchmaker Problem, in 2006 British scientist Roger Penrose, a 2020 Laureate of the Nobel Prize in Physics, proposed a theory called "Conformal cyclic cosmology (CCC)", which proposes an infinitely old universe².
     CCC holds that there have always been cycles of Big Bangs and "conformal rescalings", since literally forever ago².
-    The idea is that the rescalings shrink the universe down to a very small size, and then the next Big Bang happens.
+    The idea is that after a while a "rescaling" shrinks the universe back down, and then the next Big Bang happens.
 </p>
 <p>
     That would solve The Watchmaker Problem.